Table of Contents

 - Identify the source of the jitter: Start by monitoring network traffic to identify the source of the jitter.
 Jitter can be caused by a range of issues, including network congestion, packet loss, or hardware failures.
 Using a network monitoring tool like Obkio can help you quickly identify the source of the problem.

-- Check for network congestion: Network congestion is a common cause of jitter, especially during peak usage hours.
-Check for network congestion by monitoring network traffic, looking for spikes in traffic volume or utilization rates.
+- Check for network congestion: Network congestion is a common cause of jitter, especially during peak network usage hours.
+Check for network congestion or network overload by monitoring network traffic, looking for spikes in traffic volume or network utilization rates.
 You may need to optimize network settings, such as Quality of Service (QoS) settings, to reduce congestion.

 - Monitor for packet loss: Packet loss can cause significant jitter, especially for real-time applications like VoIP or video conferencing.
 Monitor for packet loss by examining network performance metrics, such as packet loss rates, and investigating any patterns or trends that may be contributing to the problem.